Location Yangon, Myanmar

 Essential Academic Qualifications:

--Bachelor’s degree required in a field related to International development or Program development and relevant technical certifications are preferred.
+-Bachelor’s degree required in a field related to International development or Program development and relevant technical certifications is preferred.

 -3 to 5 years’ experience providing increasingly proficient technical support in the relevant field of expertise that includes: